grahame/sedge/README.md

 Highlights
 -----------

- - define classes of hosts, with inheritance
+ - Define classes of hosts, with inheritance
- - per-site definitions describing the hosts in a site.
-These definitions can imported by users.
+ - Per-site definitions describing the hosts in a site.
+These definitions can imported by users
- - easily define hosts which must be accessed through one or more SSH tunnels
+ - Easily define hosts which must be accessed through one or more SSH tunnels
- - definiton variables (including numeric ranges with optional increments, and sets of valuese)
+ - Definition variables (including numeric ranges with optional increments, and sets of values)
  - variable expansion within configuration
  - keys can be referenced by fingerprint, and a specific key used for a given host.
    The base directory ~/.ssh is scanned for public/private key pairs, and the private key with a matching fingerprint is used.
-No need to stadardise key file paths & filenames when sharing configuration.
+No need to standardise key file paths & file names when sharing configuration.
  - allowing programmatic host definitions (eg. compute0, compute1, ..., compute99)

 Security notes